 Aldona is the most beautiful village in the world.
 How often do you hear the whole village saying that?
-Wherever we went in Aldona and whoever we spoke to – we heard only one thing – Aldona is the most beautiful village in the world.
+Wherever we went in the village and whoever we spoke to – we heard only one thing – It is the most beautiful village in the world.
 Asking them, how many villages have you been to is not a valid question.
-They are simply in love with Aldona.
+They are simply in love with their village.
 We spoke to a shopkeeper who makes savories, we spoke to a pharmacist, we spoke to people who run lovely boutique hotels here and we spoke to a recent resident here.

 Aldona has a population of 6000

 The first thing we noticed as soon as we parked our car was a statue of Edward J Soares on a traffic roundabout.
 I walk across to the statue to figure out who this gentleman was.
-It was a pleasant surprise to know that Mr. Soares was the first principal of St Thomas school established way back in 1923.
+It was a pleasant surprise to know that Mr. Soares was the first principal of St Thomas School established way back in 1923.
 How often do you see a local educationist being celebrated – are these places not reserved for political leaders only?
 Yes, Aldona – you are beautiful.

-Sao Tome or St Thomas Church.
+Sao Tome or St Thomas Church

 Thanks to our friend Gouthami, we took a tour of the church and discovered the lovely paintings inside.
 On the side of the church, there was a house around a courtyard with various fruit trees.
 Technically, it is called a rectory.
 We noticed some nicely maintained wooden parts and a lovely altar.
 The most interesting part was the long list of donors along with their villages who have made donations to the church.

-The day we went, the church was getting ready for a wedding and me met the beautiful bride sitting outside dressed in her white gown and tiara, wearing a smile that only a bride can.
+The day we went, the church was getting ready for a wedding and I met the beautiful bride sitting outside dressed in her white gown and tiara, wearing a smile that only a bride can.
 What was interesting was the green bangles that filled her forearms – a perfect example of how customs and traditions never die or may how they influence the communities that live together.

 This church looks like a fort when seen from the river and from some distance.

-Tale of three bridges & a fort.
+Tale of three bridges & a fort

 A small cable bridge connecting Aldona to Corjuem across Mapusa is a lovely bridge to both observe and cross.
 It is Goa’s first cable bridge and hence very special for the two villages that it connects.
-This is another reason for people of Aldona to say ‘Aldona is the most beautiful village in the world’.
+This is another reason for people to say ‘Aldona is the most beautiful village in the world’.

 At sunset time, this bridge is very picturesque, with the Mapusa flowing silently below it.

-Calvim bridge is built on a tragic story.
-4 school girls and two adults died while crossing the river in Feb 2012 and that is when this bridge was commissioned.
-The Plaque gives the names, dates of birth and photos of all these people and the Calvim bridge is dedicated to them.
+Calvim Bridge is built on a tragic story.
+4 schoolgirls and two adults died while crossing the river in Feb 2012 and that is when this bridge was commissioned.
+The Plaque gives the names, dates of birth, and photos of all these people, and the Calvim Bridge is dedicated to them.
 But for this story, this would be just another steel and cement structure connecting the two villages across a river.
 To me, this was another great example of remembering the locals who lost their lives in an accident.
 This is what makes Goa special.

 I was told that you get lovely Samosas in the evening across the bridge and it is this Samosawala who drives the maximum traffic on the bridge.
-What bridges can do – feed hungry souls every evening with some tasty samosas.
+What bridges can do – feed hungry souls every evening with some tasty samosas?

-Corjuem Fort or Forte de Corjuem.
+Corjuem Fort or Forte de Corjuem – Aldona

-I have been to this fort a few times and it looks more like an open outpost to me.
+I have been to this Fort a few times and it looks more like an open outpost to me.
 The architecture of this fort is absolutely unique.
 It is a square structure with four tiny towers on all four corners.
 As you step inside, the only living thing you see is a small chapel.
-The inscription on the gate places it in Portuguese era but locals say that the fort is much older.
+The inscription on the gate places it in the Portuguese era but locals say that the fort is much older.

-Inside the Corjuem fort, the most intriguing feature is the four wide ramps in all four corners leading to the roof that runs around the fort wall connecting the four ramps.
+Inside the Corjuem fort, the most intriguing feature is the four-wide ramps in all four corners leading to the roof that runs around the fort wall connecting the four ramps.
 I assume that these ramps were meant to roll supplies of some kind or to take animals on top.
 The rooms if any no longer exist.
 There is a well bang in the middle of the courtyard.
 It almost feels like a mansion that belonged to some rich family.
-The small size of Corjuem fort tells me that there is nothing much that could have been guarded inside the fort.
+The small size of the Corjuem fort tells me that there is nothing much that could have been guarded inside the fort.

 More to read on my travel blog on Places to visit in Goa.